-However, for the average gym goer there is some debate over the need to adhere to such rigid principles and whether or not you can get all the same benefits without needing to be so bound by timing and reliant on protein shakes.
+However, for the average gym-goer, there is some debate over the need to adhere to such rigid principles and whether or not you can get all the same benefits without needing to be so bound by the timing and reliant on protein shakes.

 Pre-workout nutrition is the meal you eat or drink before working out and is usually consumed between 1 – 3 hours before your workout.